-- A. Client or Clients of a judge or steward shall include any person who has received or who has a member of his or her family who has received horse training or instruction in riding, driving or showing in hand or in halter from the judge, steward or from said official's employee, whether or not remuneration has been given or received, and whether or not such training or instruction took place at a Competition - A.1.
-Also included are any persons who pay horse board (excluding stud fees and broodmare board) to the judge, steward, or to a member of his or her family and - A.2.
-Also included are any persons entered in a Competition as rider, driver, handler, exhibitor, owner or lessee, and members of the family of the foregoing, on an entry blank signed in any capacity by the judge, steward or his or her agent, employee or member of his or her family, whether or not remuneration has been given or received. - A.3.
+- 7. Client or Clients of a judge or steward shall include any person who has received or who has a member of his or her family who has received horse training or instruction in riding, driving or showing in hand or in halter from the judge, steward or from said official's employee, whether or not remuneration has been given or received, and whether or not such training or instruction took place at a Competition - a.
+Also included are any persons who pay horse board (excluding stud fees and broodmare board) to the judge, steward, or to a member of his or her family and - b.
+Also included are any persons entered in a Competition as rider, driver, handler, exhibitor, owner or lessee, and members of the family of the foregoing, on an entry blank signed in any capacity by the judge, steward or his or her agent, employee, or member of his or her family, whether or not remuneration has been given or received. - c.
 The conducting of clinics or assistance in group activities, unless private instruction is given, will not be considered as instruction, coaching or tutoring. - 8.
 Coach is defined as any adult or adults who receive remuneration for having or sharing the responsibility for instructing, teaching, schooling, or advising a rider, driver, handler in equestrian skills. - 9.
-Agent is any adult or adults, including but not limited to any groom(s), veterinarian(s), coach(es) or other persons who act on behalf of an exhibitor, owner or lessee of a horse, trainer, rider, driver or handler at or in connection with a Competition. - 10.
-Gender Whenever in these rules the words he, him, or his are used, unless the context requires otherwise, they shall include she, her, or hers.
+Agent is any adult or adults, including but not limited to any groom(s), veterinarian(s), coach(es) or other persons who act on behalf of an exhibitor, owner or lessee of a horse, trainer, rider, driver or handler at or in connection with a Competition.

-- 11. Lessee is an individual who leases a horse from the owner for the purpose of riding, driving or exhibiting said leased horse in a competition.
-Lessee is considered the "owner" of the horse with proper documentation submitted with the entry forms. - 12.
-Owner is the person or persons listed on the horse's registration or the lessee of the horse with proper documentation submitted with the entry forms. - 13.
+- 10. Gender Whenever in these rules the words he, him, or his are used, unless the context requires otherwise, they shall include she, her, or hers. - 11.
+Lessee is an individual who leases a horse from the owner for the purpose of riding, driving, or exhibiting said leased horse in a competition. - 12.
+Owner is the person or persons listed on the horse's registration certificate. - 13.
 Professional is a person who engages in the activities described in Definition 6.a. through 6.f. above. - 14.
 Veterinarian is a graduate of an accredited veterinary medical school and currently licensed to practice veterinary medicine in the state where the licensed Competition is being held.